sigbla/sigbla-app/docs/content/tables.md

 `TableView`) only those rows from zero onwards are visible.
 This is helpful as a hidden area for temporary or intermediate values, for example.

-The second assignment clearly illustrates that column can have names we couldn't use in traditional spreadsheets, and also shows how we can use a `Long` as the type for the row.
+The second assignment clearly illustrates that columns can have names we couldn't use in traditional spreadsheets, and also show how we can use a `Long` as the type for the row.

 Moving on from this, another feature of columns in Sigbla is that they can have nested labels.
 This is helpful when we want to describe more complex data, especially data that can be assumed hierarchical.